rjdirisio/pyvibdmc/docs/analysis.rst

 With the wave function and descendant weights, we may then examine at the probability amplitude (:math:`\Psi^{2}`).
 Since the wave function is a multidimensional ensemble of localized functions, however, we must integrate over all other degrees of freedom and just examine one (or two)-dimensional projections.
-Say we wanted to examine what the ground state probability amplitude looked like along the HOH bend in a water molecule.
+Say we wanted to examine what the ground state probability amplitude along the HOH bend in a water molecule.

 Here is the code that will perform that projection, as well as plot it::